-- 8. Enable Security Questions to display security questions during the self-registration process.
-If you enable security questions, the user is presented with the configured questions during the forgotten password and forgotten username flows.
-The user must answer these questions in order to reset their passwords or retrieve their usernames. - 9.
-In the Token LifeTime field, set an appropriate number of seconds for the token lifetime.
-If the token lifetime expires before the user self-registers, they will need to restart the registration process.
+- 9. Enable Security Questions to display security questions to the user during the self-registration, after which the user must enter their answers to the questions.
+During the forgotten password or forgotten username services, the user will be presented with the security questions to be able to reset their passwords or retrieve their usernames if Security Questions is enabled. - 10.
+In the Token LifeTime field, enter an appropriate number of seconds for the token lifetime.
+If the token lifetime expires before the user self-registers, then the user will need to restart the registration process over again.